 Accounts with past due balances at the end of the semester will be transferred to third-party collection agencies.
 Collection accounts are charged the cost of collection, including litigation and court costs.
 Collection accounts may be reported to national credit bureaus.

 Once an account becomes past due, the university reserves the right to do the following:

-- For residence hall students, place a hold on meal allowances, prohibit participation in the Room Reservation Lottery and remove students from residence halls
+For residence hall students, prohibit participation in the Room Reservation Lottery and remove students from residence halls

 Students who wish to withdraw from a course must complete a withdrawal form at the Registrar page